germanrepro/homepage/content/activity/news/2021/launch.md

 header_image = "launch.png"
 +++

 It's official: The German Reproducibility Network is now picking up traction.
-We're starting with eight founding institions, and are looking to expand over the coming months.
+We're starting with eight founding institutions, and are looking to expand over the coming months.
 Please read on for our full press release.

 <!-- more -->